formix/sudoku/README.md

 Born from my frustration of not being able to solve even a simple sudoku myself, I did this solver without looking at any existing algorithms.
 I consider that I do not have to bother to solve a single Sudoku anymore since I solved them all with this program.
-I used an operational research approach to build the resolution algorithm.

 [Version 1.0.0](https://github.com/formix/sudoku/releases/tag/1.0.0)